Gigi Gorgeous: 2014–16: Gender transition and appearances

-Gigi was awarded the LogoTV Trailblazing Social Creator Award in 2014 for being an advocate on behalf of LGBT youth.
+Lazzarato was awarded the LogoTV Trailblazing Social Creator Award in 2014 for being an advocate on behalf of LGBT youth.
 She frequently attends BeautyCon conventions to meet with fans and sit in on panels about makeup techniques and the cosmetics industry.
-Gigi has modeled for designer Marco Marco, and walked in the 2014 and 2015 Marco Marco Fashion Shows.
+Lazzarato modeled for designer Marco Marco and walked in the 2014 and 2015 Marco Marco Fashion Shows.

-Gigi has used internet celebrity status to bring awareness to transgender issues, the LGBT community, and anti-bullying.
+Lazzarato has used internet celebrity status to bring awareness to transgender issues, the LGBT community, and anti-bullying.
 Her image was featured in a montage of transgender celebrities in the ABC 20/20 documentary about Caitlyn Jenner's transition.

-In early 2015, Gigi starred in fellow YouTuber Shane Dawson's debut short film I Hate Myselfie as Amber.
-Gigi later reprised the role of Amber in I Hate Myselfie 2.
+In early 2015, Lazzarato starred in fellow YouTuber Shane Dawson's debut short film I Hate Myselfie as Amber.
+Lazzarato later reprised the role of Amber in I Hate Myselfie 2.

-In June 2015, it was announced that Gigi had teamed up with singer Miley Cyrus and had joined Cyrus' Happy Hippie Foundation's Marie Claire "#InstaPride" campaign.
+In June 2015, it was announced that Lazzarato had teamed up with singer Miley Cyrus and had joined Cyrus' Happy Hippie Foundation's Marie Claire "#InstaPride" campaign.
 The campaign included a series of photos and an announcement by Cyrus that they were working on a secret project.
 The project later turned out to be a spread in the magazine Marie Claire featuring them both.
-Gigi signed a partnership with 'Too Faced Cosmetics' in which Gigi starred in the cosmetic commercial film "Better Than Sex" which premiered on July 9, 2015.
-At the 2015 MTV Video Music Awards, Gigi, along with a group of drag queens, introduced Miley Cyrus for the debut performance of Dooo It! from Cyrus's new album Miley Cyrus and her Dead Petz.
+Gigi signed a partnership with 'Too Faced Cosmetics' in which she starred in the cosmetic commercial film "Better Than Sex" which premiered on July 9, 2015.
+At the 2015 MTV Video Music Awards, Lazzarato, along with a group of drag queens, introduced Miley Cyrus for the debut performance of "Dooo It!" from Cyrus's new album Miley Cyrus and her Dead Petz.

 She appeared on Entertainment Tonight as a special guest that same month.
-Gigi was featured in Kylie Jenner's app "Kylie" that feature several make up tip videos.
-On September 18, Gigi won the Streamy Award for "Best Beauty Series".
+Gigi was featured in Kylie Jenner's app "Kylie", that features several make-up tip videos.
+On September 18, she won the Streamy Award for "Best Beauty Series".
 It was announced on October 7 that she would star in Adam Lambert's video for her song "Another Lonely Night".

 2016: Dubai incident

-On August 9, 2016, Gigi was detained in the United Arab Emirates.
+On August 9, 2016, Lazzarato was detained in the United Arab Emirates.
 Her passport was taken by airport officials and immigration officers at the Dubai International Airport.
-She was denied entry to Dubai for "imitation of women by men", as the government does not recognize Gigi's gender as legitimate, even though, according to Gigi, "The gender on my passport states female and not male."
+She was denied entry to Dubai for "imitation of women by men", despite the fact that, as confirmed by Lazzarato, "the gender on [her] passport states female and not male."
 The "imitation of women by men" is illegal in the UAE, and violators can face up to a year in jail.
 She was released after being detained for five hours.

-The "#JusticeForGigi" hashtag surfaced on Twitter, with fans and supporters calling for Gigi's release and a reform in anti-LGBTQ laws.
-It was not the first time a transgender person was detained in Dubai.
+The "#JusticeForGigi" hashtag surfaced on Twitter, with fans and supporters calling for her release and a reform in anti-LGBTQ laws.
+It was not the first time a transgender person had been detained in Dubai.
 In 2014, two Brazilian transgender women were also detained and had their passports taken.
-Gigi, before leaving Dubai for Sweden, responded to the incident by calling for equality and legal protections for LGBTQ people.
+Before leaving Dubai for Sweden, Lazzarato responded to the incident by calling for equality and legal protections for LGBTQ people.